3X3A0002 copy

 About AAMA

 Seattle Public Schools is the first district in Washington, and one of only a few across the nation, to create an office that intentionally cultivates the cultural and academic strengths of Black male students while simultaneously addressing their needs.
-The Alliance continues to invest in this strategic and innovative approach.
-Learn more about the program here!
+The Office was established with philanthropic funding stewarded by the Alliance, exceeding an initial goal to raise $3.7M as of December 2022.